SIESTA-eu/WP17/Task 17.2/README.md

 <div align="justify">This subfolder contains the codes for NER-based text anonymization experiments.
-To run the codes, the dependencies need to be installed using the > install.sh bash file.
+To run the codes, the dependencies need to be installed using the "install.sh" bash file.
 Fourteen pretrained models have been used.
 They include:
 - dslim/bert-base-NER
 - dslim/bert-large-NER
 - dbmdz/bert-base-cased-finetuned-conll03-english